Mutt (Leon Thomas song)

-"Mutt" (stylised in all caps) is a song by American singer Leon Thomas, released on August 8, 2024, as the lead single from his second studio album of the same name (2024).
+"Mutt" (stylized in all caps) is a song by American singer Leon Thomas, released on August 8, 2024, as the lead single from his second studio album of the same name (2024).
 It was produced by D. Phelps, Robert Gueringer and Michael Stokes.
 Two official remixes have been released, one with American rapper Freddie Gibbs on August 30, 2024, and the other with American singer Chris Brown on March 21, 2025.
-It peaked at number 7 on the Billboard Hot 100 chart, becoming Thomas's first top ten hit.
+It peaked at number 6 on the Billboard Hot 100 chart, becoming Thomas's first top ten hit.

 Background

 Leon Thomas stated in an interview with Rated R&B:

-The album MUTT was created shortly after a significant break-up.
+The album Mutt was created shortly after a significant break-up.
 During the relationship, my ex had given me a dog, and as I started working on the album in my new home, I began to notice similarities between my dog's behavior and my own.
 My puppy had never received formal training, and his behavior inspired the song I was writing.
 It made me think about the give and take in relationships, and the struggle for obedience.
 My dog is not a pure breed; he's a mutt.
 While writing the title track for my album, I came up with the theme for this collection of songs.
 Even though my dog may sometimes make a mess in the house or bark loudly at the neighbors, I know he means well.
 This became a metaphor for not being a perfect partner but having good intentions.

 Thomas wrote the song in 2022, on his living room floor while microdosing psychedelic drugs and watching his dog and cat fight.